-Although having fat necrosis does not increase the risk for cancer, necrosis can reoccur.
-This is why it is important to continue monitoring the breasts for new growths and keep your doctor informed of any abnormalities.
+Although having fat necrosis does not increase the risk of cancer, necrosis can reoccur.
+This is why it is important to continue monitoring the breasts for new growth and keep your doctor informed of any abnormalities.
 Regular self-examinations are highly recommended to check for new growths of any kind.

 Contact Innovations Medical for Fat Necrosis Treatment